How to Prepare Your Business for a Successful Sale.

 In Business Tips by Kristy DonahueLeave a Comment

-Selling a business requires far more than just finding a buyer and shaking hands.
-You must lay a strong foundation months, or even years, before you begin the transaction process.
 Buyers want to see a well-oiled machine with clean records, minimal risk, and clear growth potential.
-If your business looks messy behind the scenes, you risk scaring away serious buyers or leaving substantial money on the table.
+If your company looks disorganized behind the scenes, you risk scaring away serious buyers or leaving substantial money on the table.
+According to the [Small Business Administration, 2024], a typical business sale can take between six to twelve months to close, and preparation heavily dictates that timeline.

-Organize Your Financial Records
+Organize Your Financial Records for a Successful Business Sale

 Get a Professional Business Valuation